 Step 4: Completion

-The assessor will email the system owner with notification that the assessment is complete and that final approval was or was not granted (0-minute customer commitment).
+The assessor will email the system owner with notification that the assessment is complete and include a description of any findings with required and/or recommended remediation actions.

 Who is the audience for the information documented by the risk-assessment process?